ra2 studio - Fotolia

 When the remote desktop connection between a Windows desktop and its host fails, it's time to do some remote desktop troubleshooting by checking firewalls, security certificates and more.

-There are many remote desktop connection problems that administrators may encounter, including network failure, Secure Sockets Layer certificate issues, authentication troubles and capacity limitations.
+Administrators can encounter many remote desktop connection problems, including network failure, Secure Sockets Layer (SSL) certificate issues, authentication troubles and capacity limitations.

 As a desktop admin, you can prevent and solve common remote desktop problems by using these tips.